zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 ## Studio A ($45/Hour)

-Includes engieer, recording, mixing, mastering and file transfers for duration of time booked.
+Includes engineer, recording, mixing, mastering and file transfers for duration of time booked.

 Bulk Rate $400 for 10 hours (Time can be split across sessions)